 The truth about my messy in between is something I’ve always kept closely guarded.
 Being what I consider a recovering perfectionist, I grew up believing the only parts of life worth sharing or of any value to others were either the triumphant periods of measurable success and accomplishment or the mundane periods of just normal life.
 What I wasn’t ready to do when I first wrote Love Letter to Myself on my 34th Birthday was to be open during the messy, confusing, dark shadow period that followed.
 I’ve tried many times to live a life in line with my true feelings and desires and yet I continued to find a way back to my old familiar habits like avoidance and codependent behaviors.
 This truth caused me a lot of shame so during my lowest moments I hid.

 Avoidance never works in the long run but I still found a way to bring mastery to something that did not serve me until my body forced me to stop by manifesting disease.
 During the time that I wrote the initial post, I was in the midst of experiencing various symptoms that in hindsight were very troubling though at the time I ignored them and kept trying to just push through as we are often taught to do.
 I would wake up from eight or more hours of sleep and would still feel exhausted.
 My peripheral vision was distorted so much it caused nausea when I walked around.
 I also experienced numbness and tingling that would radiate up and down my spine.
 I suffered with these symptoms for a few weeks and didn’t seek medical treatment until three days after writing the post.
 On the morning of 10/29/2015 I woke up with my usually perfect 20/20 vision doubled.
-I avoided seeking help until I was unable to because I could no longer drive safely.
+I had avoided seeking help until I was unable to any longer because I could no longer drive safely.

 That evening after going to work that day, (driving with one eye open) I had a colleague drop me off at the emergency room.
 I sat alone in the bed for the whole evening quietly scrolling through my phone while the doctors ordered tests.
 I was given an MRI that evening in the ER and within an hour I was given my results.
 Lying perfectly still in the MRI machine was not incredibly difficult for me.
 I have always been a pretty patient person.
 The radiology technician was pleasant and even took my requests for music during the over forty five minute procedure.
 Though I was able to lie comfortably still my mind was racing.
 As the machine loudly banged around me and 80’s Easy Listening played in the headphones, I was imagining myself in an episode of Grey’s Anatomy I just knew Dr. McDreamy would be coming in soon to diagnose me with some complicated medical marvel tumor.
 Instead however, I was diagnosed with multiple sclerosis as shown on the multiple lesions on my brain scan.
 I had to be admitted and treated inpatient for four days with intravenous steroids.